-MUNICIPALITIES NUMBER OF PUBLIC LIBRARIES EXISTING STATE OF THE LIBRARIES (materials, access, personnel) MLM Ga-Phaahla, Patantswane Jane Furse.
-Phokoane Ga-Phaahla Access- accessible to the community.
+MUNICIPALITIES NUMBER OF PUBLIC LIBRARIES EXISTING STATE OF THE LIBRARIES (materials, access, personnel) MLM 1.
+Ga-Phaahla, 2.Patantswane 3.
+Jane Furse.
+4.Phokoane Access- accessible to the community.
 Materials- Academic books are a need in the community.
 Personnel 04 Patantshwane Access- accessible to the community.
-Materials- Academic books are a need in the community.
 Materials- Academic books are a need in the community.
 Personnel- 02, Jane Furse Access- Not accessible to the community Materials- adequate materials suitable for users' needs.
 Personnel- 01 Phokoane Construction completed and officially opened on the 30th January 2018 by Department of Sports, Arts and Culture

-Challenges Intervention Lack of libraries in the remote areas of the municipality Limited budget for outreach programs Poor condition of access roads Lack of library site boards along the main road.
-Location of Jane Furse library Lack of information about the library services to both the municipality and the community.
-Shortage of staff Establishment of mobile libraries in the said areas.
-Development of library activity calendar and its presentation to guide the budget allocation.
-Paving of access road.
-Placement of the library site boards along the road to enable the marketing process and accessibility Relocation of Jane Furse library to the accessible area (construction of city library in Jane Furse) Enhance library outreach programmes in partnership with schools in areas that are not serviced Addition of library staff as per the work load demand
+Challenges Intervention 0 Lack of libraries in the remote 0 Establishment of mobile libraries in the said areas of the municipality areas.
+0 Limited budget for outreach 0 Development of library activity calendar and its programs presentation to guide the budget allocation.
+0 Poor condition of access roads 0 Paving of access road.
+0 Lack of library site boards along the 0 Placement of the library site boards along the main road. road to enable the marketing process and 0 Location of Jane Furse library accessibility 0 Lack of information about the 0 Relocation of Jane Furse library to the library services to both the accessible area (construction of city library in municipality and the community.
+Jane Furse) 0 Shortage of staff 0 Enhance library outreach programmes in partnership with schools in areas that are not serviced 0 Addition of library staff as per the work load demand